Broome v Cassell & Co Ltd

-Historical background
+Background

 Convoy PQ 17 was a 1942 Allied Arctic convoy carrying supplies destined for the Soviet Union.
 It comprised 34 merchant ships, four auxiliary ships, and an escort of 21 warships.
-Close escort was provided by the First Escort Group, under the command of Commander J. E. Broome.
-In addition, the First Cruiser Squadron, under the command Rear Admiral L. H. K. Hamilton, as well as a heavy covering force under the command of Admiral Sir John Tovey, provided further cover from a distance.
+Close escort was provided by the First Escort Group, under the command of Commander Jack Broome.
+In addition, the First Cruiser Squadron, under the command Rear Admiral Louis Hamilton, as well as a heavy covering force under the command of Admiral Sir John Tovey, provided further cover from a distance.
 The convoy sailed on 27 June 1942.

 On 4 July, the First Sea Lord, Admiral of the Fleet Sir Dudley Pound, ordered the convoy to scatter, due to fears that it was about to be attacked by German surface vessels, including the battleship Tirpitz.
 Broome interpreted the order to scatter as indicating that an attack by Tirpitz was imminent.
-Preparing for battle, he collected the destroyers under his command and attached them to the Hamilton's First Cruiser Squadron.
+Preparing for battle, he collected the destroyers under his command and attached them to Hamilton's First Cruiser Squadron.
 It later transpired that Tirpitz and its battlegroup was not in the convoy's vicinity: their planned sortie against the convoy had been cancelled, and the battlegroup had returned to port.
 Pound had in fact received an intelligence assessment from Paymaster Commander Norman Denning (whose brother Lord Denning sat on Irving and Cassell's appeals in 1971) that the battlegroup was unlikely to attack, but disregarded the advice.

 The convoy's merchant ships, left without protection after the scattering of the convoy, became easy targets for Luftwaffe aeroplanes and U-boats.
 Of the 35 merchant ships, 24 were sunk, with heavy loss of life and supplies.
 The loss was compounded by the distrust it created among Allies.
 The Soviet Union did not believe so many ships could be lost in one convoy and openly accused the Western Allies of lying.
 Despite the help provided by the material delivered, PQ 17 actually worsened Soviet-Allied relations over the short term, with the Soviets never acknowledging the efforts of Allied merchant seaman or sailors.
-US Admiral Ernest King, already known to distrust the British, was furious with what he perceived as Admiral Pound's bungling and promptly withdrew TF 39, sending it to the Pacific.
+Admiral Ernest King of the United States Navy, already known to distrust the British, was furious with what he perceived as Admiral Pound's bungling and promptly withdrew TF 39, sending it to the Pacific.
 He hesitated to conduct further joint operations under British command.
 US Navy Admiral Dan Gallery, who was serving in Iceland at that time, called PQ 17 "a shameful page in naval history".